 Built-In Workspace Integrations

-First-party workspace integrations for files, state, web requests, data transformation, code execution, and AI agent memory.
+First-party tools for files, state, web access, approved browser and desktop sessions, dashboards, data transformation, code execution, and agent memory.

 Built-In Workspace Integrations